Naked and Vulnerable

 Eventually, I branched out and started to wear vests and go topless at the beach – in other countries, where I didn’t know anyone who might see me and so wouldn’t have to worry about their opinions lingering in my orbit.
 Every time I went on holiday somewhere warm I would do it again and find it became less and less frightful and more something that I looked forward to doing on holidays.
 I had started to experiment with small vests and t-shirts with lower cut sleeves that would hide my biceps.

 And now this summer, for the first time in my adult life, I did what was previously unimaginable: I wore a t-shirt to the first day of Notting Hill Carnival.
 None of the friends I was with realised what a momentous occasion it was for me, because my insecurities about my body are something I have kept largely private my entire life.
-But on day 2 of Carnival, I wore a string vest and was so proud of myself I couldn’t help but celebrate out loud at once we had returned to my friends’ apartment.
+But on the second of Carnival, I wore a string vest and was so proud of myself that I couldn’t help but celebrate out loud at once we had returned to my friends’ apartment.

-In my most recent post, I explained that over the course of the next year I am going to do things for myself that I previously would have done for unscrupulous and exploitative employers, and whilst no employer has ever succeeded in forcing me to wear their ugly short-sleeved uniforms (without long sleeves underneath), plenty have required me to leave my dignity at the door in order to get by.
-In reality I know I’m not sacrificing my dignity, but shame and self-consciousness work together to make it feel that way.
-By confronting this false sense of indignity and embracing the only body I’ve ever had, I hope to finally purge the shame that has kept me sweating through the summer for way too long.
+In my first post about Project CycleBreaker, I explained that over the course of the next year I am going to do things for myself that I previously would have done for unscrupulous and exploitative employers, and whilst no employer has ever succeeded in forcing me to wear their ugly short-sleeved uniforms (without long sleeves underneath), plenty have required me to leave my dignity at the door in order to get by.
+This is the first test.
+By viewing burlesque training as a means to an end, without consideration of my doubts and discomfort, I have already begun to feel the required confidence growing to fill the gap between where I am and where I know I am headed.

 Stolen from the Journal of Tríus, 05/10/2025